mor.learn

 |

-| sysInfo | Returns the model information data that should be used in mor.ltito obtain a desired reduced order model with a good accuracy and keeping both unstable, limit and polynomial parts. |
+| sysInfo | Returns the model information data that should be used in mor.lti to obtain a desired reduced order model with a good accuracy and keeping both unstable, limit and polynomial parts.

 First, just call the function mor.learn, leading to some reduction parameters.
 Then, apply mor.lti for approximation.
 Here, all parameters of the approximation are automatically selected by mor.learn.